Quantum phase transition of (1+1)-dimensional O(3) nonlinear sigma model at finite density with tensor renormalization group: Numerical results

 The temporal correlation length $\xi_t$ is calculated from the largest and second largest eigenvalues $\lambda_0$ and $\lambda_1$, respectively, of the density matrix as already explained at the end of Sec.~\ref{sec:method}.
 Figure~\ref{fig:xi_t_rg} plots $\ln(\xi_t)$ as a function of the number of the coarse-graining steps at $\beta=1.4$ with $D_{\rm cut}=135$.
 The temporal correlation length shows plateau behavior once the spatial lattice size becomes larger than $\xi$ at the sufficiently low temperature.
 The plateau values increases as $\mu$ approaches the critical value of $\mu_{\rm c}=0.14512$.
 We make a fit of the temporal correlation length, which is measured with the density matrix of 16-th coarse-graining step, and employ the fit form of $\ln \xi_t(\mu,D_{\rm cut})=A_\xi+\alpha \ln|\mu-(\mu_{\rm c}+B_\xi/D_{\rm cut})|$ with $\mu_{\rm c}=0.14512$.
 The fit parameters $A_\xi$, $B_\xi$ and $\alpha$ are determined to be $A_\xi=-0.030(29)$, $B_\xi=0.0599(9)$ and $\alpha=1.003(5)$.
 In Fig.~\ref{fig:xi_t_mu} we plot $\ln \xi_t(\mu,D_{\rm cut})$ as a function of $\ln|\mu-(\mu_{\rm c}+B_\xi/D_{\rm cut})|$ with $D_{\rm cut}\in [125,135]$.
 The solid curve represents the fit result with the choice of $D_{\rm cut}=\infty$, which shows fairly linear behavior.
-Using the relation of $\alpha=z\nu$ with $\nu=0.512(15)$ we obtain the dynamical critical exponent $z=1.96(1)$.
+Using the relation of $\alpha=z\nu$ with $\nu=0.512(15)$ we obtain the dynamical critical exponent $z=1.96(6)$.

 The critical exponents $\nu$ and $z$ were previously studied using the dual lattice simulation~\cite{Bruckmann:2016txt}.
 Although the values of $\nu$ and $z$ were not directly determined, the authors observed that the assumption of $\nu=0.5$ and $z=2$ reasonably explains the results for the scaling properties of the spin stiffness.
-Our results of $\nu=0.512(15)$ and $z=1.96(1)$ confirm their observation.
+On the other hand, our results of $\nu=0.512(15)$ and $z=1.96(6)$ directly show the consistency with the theoretical expectation of $\nu=0.5$ and $z=2$.